peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 This document updates {{Section 3.3.11 of RFC1035}} as follows:

-> `NSDNAME` MAY be specified as a single, zero-length label.
-An
+> `NSDNAME` MAY be specified as a single, zero-length label ("empty
-> NS RRSet that consists of a single NS resource record with empty
+> `NSDNAME`").
+An NS RRSet that consists of a single NS resource record
-> `NSDNAME` is used to indicate that a zone cut exists without
+> with empty `NSDNAME` is used to indicate that a zone cut exists,
-> providing any authoritative nameservers for the child zone.
-The
+> without providing any authoritative nameservers for the child zone.
-> purpose of such an RRSet is to confirm that the child zone
+> The purpose of such an RRSet is to confirm that the child zone may
-> exists, but in a different namespace from the parent (e.g. in a
+> exist, but in a DNS namespace different from that of the parent (e.g.
-> private namespace).
+> in a private namespace).

 # Other Uses of the Empty Name in the DNS {#other_uses}